jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-automation-enhancement.md

 when the data transformation logic is complex, where visual ETL tool becomes unwieldy, I suggest writing a python script to process the transform logic.
 Visual ETL tools like Informatica or Talend provides a command line UI component to invoke python scripts.

-### process extra large of data traffic volumn (hundreds of millions of fact records)
+### Use PL/SQL Stored Procedure to process extra large of data traffic volumn

-I suggest using PL/SQL stored procedures to read/process/write extra larget of data.
-This avoids the IO network bottleneck, which is caused by the reading/writing extra large volumn of data to/from database to ETL client side jobs.
-PL/SQL will keep reading and writing data local to the database server.
+I suggest using PL/SQL stored procedures to read/process/write extra large of data volumn (hundreds of millions of fact records).
+This avoids the network IO bottleneck, which is caused by the reading/writing extra large volumn of data to/from database to ETL client side jobs.
+PL/SQL Stored Procedure will keep reading and writing data local to the database server.

 ### Use mapping configuration tables instead of hard coded codes/types mapping logic

 Data integration process always need to map codes/types from upstream transactional systems to DWH report system.
 The data quality of dimensional data is very import for report and BI analysis.

 For example, in promotion DI system, there is mapping logic to map from SAM system promotion location codes to DWH system promotion sub-type codes.
 The sample hard coded mapping snippets are as the following. each similar mapping logic appears in two places, one place is in corporation items transformation phase , the other place is in corporation locations transformation phase.
 We can see some mappings of codes/types are one-to-one straight forward. other mappings are based on certain field value patterns in a dimension record.

 To handle field value pattern based mappings, patterned based regular expressions can be configured in the mapping configuration table.
-However, this belongs to advanced level software engineering.
-I hope ETL tool vendor complany like Informatia and Talend can provide built-in feature for pattern based mapping configurations in their product in the future.
-Before Informatica or Talend provodes such a built-in feature, hard coded mappings might be a simpler feasible solution since it avoids over-enginnering.

 > Challenge-4: Sample hard coded mapping snippets in existing ETL Informatica job: